 Volunteering with animals abroad is a fulfilling experience for those looking to combine a passion for travel and working with animals.
-Whether it’s providing care within animal shelters, supporting the conservation of sea turtles, or marveling at majestic creatures like elephants, International Volunteer HQ has an Animal or Wildlife conservation volunteer project to cater for all kinds of animal lovers.
+Whether it’s providing care in animal shelters, supporting the conservation of endangered sea turtles or marveling at majestic creatures like elephants, International Volunteer HQ has an animal or wildlife conservation volunteer project to cater for all kinds of animal lovers.

 Costa Rica - Turtle Conservation

 Symbolic for being creatures of longevity and wisdom, you will truly be captivated by the Turtle Conservation project in Costa Rica.
 With placements located on the Pacific and Caribbean coast of Costa Rica, you will quickly find a home away from home in your beach-side surroundings.

 Volunteer roles on this project vary according to the time of year, but general work includes beach patrols, building hatcheries to protect eggs from predators, beach cleaning, counting and tagging sea turtles and locating nesting females.
 Due to human disturbance, the ecosystem of the turtles often makes for difficult breeding conditions, and volunteers play a vital role in ensuring breeding conditions are ideal, increasing turtles’ chances of survival.